DecodedCo/hacker-probing/README.md

 ### 2. Node API

-To store the probe requests through a RESTful API (so you could, for example, leave the sniffing device on a Raspberry Pi), there is a node.js backend.
+To store the probe requests through a RESTful API (so you could, for example, leave the sniffing device on a Raspberry Pi), there is a node.js backend. *Note*: this includes some Heroku specific code to allow this to run on the Decoded infrastructure that you'll need to strip out.

 `npm install`